Makster04/All_About_Hypothesis_Testing_and_Statistics/Using_Central_Limit_Theorm.md

 - **- Sampling Distribution Mean and Standard Deviation:** The mean of the sample means approximates the population mean, and the standard deviation (standard error) is the population’s standard deviation divided by √n.

 ### 3. Importance of CLT:
-Simplifies Inferences: CLT allows for normal distribution approximations, enabling statistical tests and confidence intervals even when the original data isn’t normally distributed.
+- **- Simplifies Inferences:** CLT allows for normal distribution approximations, enabling statistical tests and confidence intervals even when the original data isn’t normally distributed.
-Facilitates Hypothesis Testing: It makes it possible to apply tests like Z-tests and T-tests, which require normality in the sampling distribution.
+- **- Facilitates Hypothesis Testing:** It makes it possible to apply tests like Z-tests and T-tests, which require normality in the sampling distribution.

 # THE LAB
 [The Actual Lab](https://github.com/Makster04/dsc-central-limit-theorem-lab.git)